Let’s Go Dive Cozumel.

 November-March in particular are the best months for Bull Shark and Eagle Ray sightings.
 May-September brings warm waters, uncrowded dive sites and generally calm conditions.
 This is the best time to dive in Cozumel if you like it warm, but diving in the Caribbean Sea is pleasant at any time of year.

 Each month the Cozumel Marine Park closes a few dive sites for rehabilitation.
-For May 2024 the closed sites will be Dalila, Palancar Gardens and Palancar Horseshoe.
+For June 2026 the closed sites will be Paraiso (Paradise Reef) and Paraiso Bajo.

 Recommended Cozumel Dive Sites